OhanazzZ/Mit_and_Yit/README.md

  | View Review | view_review.pug, review.css | /review/view | reviewControllers | Users.js

   ### Test
-  We tested the signup and login functions in our userController by using Chai,
+  We tested the signup and login functions in our userController by using Chai, sinon and supertest packages.
+By create fake request and response variable, we have successfully pass the test which submits valid user information and invalie user infomation.
+  To run the test of this project, simply type "npm test" in the termial, then you can see the message of test passing.

   ### Sample login details
+  Below is sample login details of one of our account.
+  username: Abigail; password: qwqwqw
+  By entering the above informmation, you can login our app, view the personal information and all the matching histories, matching requests and reviews.

 ## Deliverable 3: